By Riley Chen 1 min read

 Understanding Fold Equity in Poker

-In the world of poker, strategic decision-making often determines the outcome of a hand and, ultimately, a tournament or Cash Game.
+in poker, strategic decision-making often determines the outcome of a hand and, ultimately, a tournament or Cash Game.
 One of the crucial concepts that players utilize to maximize their winning potential is fold equity.
 Comprehending how fold equity works can significantly enhance your ability to make profitable bets and bluffs.
-This article provides a comprehensive overview of fold equity, its importance in Poker Strategy, and practical ways to leverage it during gameplay.
+This article provides a overview of fold equity, its importance in Poker Strategy, and practical ways to leverage it during gameplay.

 What Is Fold Equity?